It is currently considered one of humanity’s most common and dangerous diseases.

-At the same time, large nodal erythema may form.
+At the same time, sizeable nodal erythema may form.

-It can be located not only in the region of the limb, but also on the skin of the skull.
+It can be located not only in the region of the limb but also on the skull’s skin.

 It is a relatively rare form of pathology (found in 5.4% of rheumatism patients).

-The development of the pathological process is accompanied by the appearance of severe pain that increases with inspiration, an increase in body temperature from 38 to 40 C.
+The development of the pathological process is accompanied by the appearance of severe pain that increases with inspiration and an increase in body temperature from 38 to 40 C.

 However, the patient’s condition worsens.

-Sometimes, due to the large amount of inflammatory exudates, there may be a delay in breathing from the middle of the chest, a clear swelling of the intercostal spaces, very severe shortness of breath.
+Sometimes, due to many inflammatory exudates, there may be a delay in breathing from the middle of the chest, an apparent swelling of the intercostal spaces, and very severe shortness of breath.